International People's Democratic Uhuru Movement

 On September 2015, after a year of organizing with INPDUM, she was appointed President of the organization.
 Kalambayi continues to put herself on the line for the liberation of the African collective.

-Kalambayi is a single mother of two girls, Brooklyn and Brianna, and fights every day to ensure that her children and all other African children can inherit a legacy of liberation so that this can be a reality for every African person in the present & future.
+Kalambayi is a single mother of two girls, and fights every day to ensure that her children and all other African children can inherit a legacy of liberation so that this can be a reality for every African person in the present & future.